-a) METERING/CLEAR KEY ([CLR])
+a) METERING/CLEAR KEY [CLR]

-Depending on the current state of the display, the [CLR] key has the following uses: aborting a key sequence in progress, clearing an error message, activate scrolling of metering; and display recorded trip data.
+Depending on the current state of the display, the [CLR] key has the following uses: abort a key sequence in progress; clear an error message; activate scrolling of metering; and display recorded trip data.

 If the [CLR] key is pressed while entering data, all or part of the display will be blanked.
 If there is user-entered data on the display, only the data will be blanked.
-For example, if the user is entering a Setting value or responding to an Action prompt when the [CLR] key is pressed, only the user's input will be blanked.
-The name of the setting or the prompt will remain on the display.
-If there is no user-entered data on the display when the [CLR] key is pressed, the entire display will be blanked and the relay screen will be displayed.
+For example, if the user is entering a Setting value or responding to an Action prompt when the [CLR] key is pressed, only the user's input will be blanked; the name of the setting or the prompt will remain on the display.
+If there is no user-entered data on the display when [CLR] key is pressed, the entire display will be blanked and the relay screen will be displayed.

-When a keypad error message is displayed, the [CLR] key must be pressed to it (all other keys will be ignored).
-When the error message is removed, the user will be returned to the current operation being performed.
+When a keypad error message is displayed, the [CLR] key must be pressed to remove it (all other keys are ignored).
+When the error message is removed, the user is returned to the current operation being performed.

-Pressing the [CLR] key while a trip message is displayed will display the trip information.
-The target information (TRIP message) and date/time of the trip for each of the accumulated faults are displayed, starting from the most recent fault (that is, the one whose TRIP message was on display before pressing the [CLR] key).
-The trip time resolution is one millisecond.
-A typical trip information display is shown below.
+Pressing the [CLR] key while a TRIP message is displayed will produce the TRIP information on the LCD.
+Only the target information (TRIP message) and date/time of the trip for each of the accumulated faults are displayed, starting from the most recent fault (that is, the one whose TRIP message was on display before pressing the [CLR] key).
+The trip time resolution is one millisecond as shown below:

+#1

+19:10:01.259

+06/29/95

-#1 19:10:01.259 06/29/95 TRIP AB Z2 145.0MI
+TRIP AB Z2 145.0MI

-If the [CLR] key is pressed again, the target information, trip time, and date for the next most recent fault is displayed.
+If the [CLR] key is pressed again, the target information and trip time/date date for the next most recent fault is displayed.
 The user can scroll through all the accumulated trip information using the [CLR] key.
 The most recent trip message will flash.
 Pressing the [CLR] key after the last trip will display the relay screen.
-Scrolling through the trip information using the arrow keys is not possible; thus the trip information may only be viewed from the most recent to the oldest when using the [CLR] key.
+Scrolling through the trip information using arrow keys is not possible; thus the trip information may only be viewed from the most recent to the oldest when using the [CLR] key.

 Pressing the [CLR] key when the screen is blank or when the relay screen is displayed causes Present Values/ Metering to be displayed.
 Each screen of values is displayed for 4 seconds before proceeding to the next screen.
 Screens containing breaker health present values are not displayed.
 After automatically scrolling through all the screens, the display returns to the relay screen.
-The items displayed are described later in this section (see Section 8.2.4: REQUEST PRESENT VALUES on page 8-21).
-The user cannot use the arrow keys to scroll through the present values.
+The items displayed are described in Section 8.2.4: REQUEST PRESENT VALUES on page 8-21.
+The arrow keys cannot be used to scroll through the present values.

-Both the fault data display and the Present Value display are stopped by one of the following: trip, fail/warn message, or a key being pressed.
+Both the fault data display and the present value display are stopped by one of the following: TRIP, FAIL/ WARN message or a key being pressed.